Best exercise bikes for home workouts and spin classes 2024

 Reasons to avoid

-Echelon says the sturdy and compact bike provides both comfort and functionality.
-Customisation is easy with adjustable oversized seat and handlebar console.
+The Echelon smart bike is a sturdy and compact bike that provides both comfort and functionality.
+Customisation is easy with an adjustable oversized seat and handlebar console.
 A silent magnetic flywheel provides 32 levels of resistance and challenging workouts for all levels of rider.

 A clear contender for the best Peloton alternatives, with unlimited personalised workouts and online community options.
-But unlike Peloton, all price plans allow you to join a variety of live and on-demand classes and special events led by Echelon's own trained instructors, the price just depends on your long term commitment.
+But unlike Peloton, all price plans allow you to join a variety of live and on-demand classes and special events led by Echelon's own trained instructors.
 Access is provided through the Echelon Fit App using your mobile phone, tablet or smart TV.
+Which can be held by the holder provided with the bike.

 The bike provides a more upright riding position than other smart exercise bikes, so longer torso riders might feel a bit squished up, while others may find the ride feel too distant from their real road bike.